faultfactory/returnFanContoller/README.md

 2. Activate the booster fan when the furnace fan runs.
 3. Monitor a temp sensor on the second floor and activate both the furnace and booster fan when the temperature differential exceeds a threshold.

-This repostitory consists of the code for the controller which will run on a raspberry pi.
-Schematics / BOM  will be on a separate hackaday.io project when time permits.
+~~This repostitory consists of the code for the controller which will run on a raspberry pi.
+Schematics / BOM  will be on a separate hackaday.io project when time permits.~~

+This project has been completed and I am in the process of documenting it.
+Overwhelming success.
+However, it was exceptionally difficult to get a proper PWM generated out of the raspberry pi and over time it just became more trouble than it was worth to stay with that platform.
+I've moved the effort to an Arduino which worked fine.
+I am still going to attempt to add some of the bells and whistles I wanted earlier but for now it works great.